 - Venture capital method: Here the investors are looking for an exit within 4 to 6 years and then estimate the expected exit price.
 Now they calculate back to the post-money valuation today taking into account the time and the risk.

 - Market comparable method: That is simple and depends on how the comparable listed companies are capitalized.

 - Decision tree analysis: this method is used to forecast future outcomes by assigning a certain probability to a particular decision.

 “I know, this is hard to understand for newbie entrepreneurs, so don’t mind it because this part of your startup is supported by your accountant or business consultant.

-The startup valuation at pre funding stage is not everyone’s cup of tea so it must be proceeded under an experienced advisor or CA.”
+The startup valuation at the pre-funding stage is not everyone’s cup of tea so it must proceed under an experienced advisor or CA.”

 So after the first type of valuation, the next is,